jayps/django-testing-example/readme.md

 # Django REST Framework Testing Example

+This repo contains a super basic DRF app with some super basic tests.

 ## Getting started
 - Create a virtual environment.
 Consider using pyenv for this, it's awesome.
 - `pip install -r requirements.txt`